r3fang/SnapATAC/examples/10X_P50/README.md

 ## 10X Adult Brain Fresh 5K

 In this example, we will be analyzing a dataset of 5K adult mouse brain cells freely available from 10X.
 The raw data can be downloaded from [here](https://support.10xgenomics.com/single-cell-atac/datasets/1.1.0/atac_v1_adult_brain_fresh_5k).
+Please see * [How to start with Cell-Ranger output?](https://github.com/r3fang/SnapATAC/wiki/FAQs#cellranger_output)

 **Step 0.
 Download the raw data**.